-Birds are remarkable companions and when properly looked after can live long healthy lives.
-Whether you're feeding parakeets and budgies or wild birds outside, we here at Adventure Pets have the understanding and experience to guide you to the perfect food.
-All bird's dietary requirements are different, and what works best for some will not offer adequate nutrition for others.
-To that end, we happily serve the LA area to make certain the very best food for your feathered friends, improving their health and wellness and extending their lives.
+Birds are incredible friends, and when properly cared for, can live long & healthy lives.
+Whether you're feeding parakeets and budgies, or wild birds outside, we have the knowledge and experience to help guide you to the perfect food.
+All bird's dietary needs are different, and what works best for some will not provide adequate nutrition for others.
+Therefore, we proudly provide the Mandeville area with the best food for your feathered friends, improving their health and wellness and extending their lives.

-Domestic bird food is typically a mix of similar seeds, with extra nutritionally dense pellets added in.
-Conures, doves, and pigeons enjoy millet, as do budgies and parakeets.
-They also enjoy safflower and sunflower seeds when they're hulled, though parrots and hookbills will like larger seed types.
+Domestic bird food is generally a blend of similar seeds, with nutritionally dense pellets included.
+Conures, doves, and pigeons love millet, as do budgies and parakeets.
+They also enjoy safflower and sunflower seeds when they're hulled, though parrots and hookbills will choose bigger seed types.

-Food for pets will have prebiotic fiber and probiotic ingredients included, in addition to a range of various other natural seeds and fruits.
-These boost the immune and digestive function of your birds, and more closely imitate their natural diet, which wouldn't generally include a few types of seeds.
+Food for pets will have prebiotic fiber and probiotic ingredients included, as well as a selection of other all-natural seeds and fruits.
+These strengthen the immune and digestive function of your birds, and more closely imitate their natural diet, which wouldn't usually contain a few types of seeds.

-Get the facts and the feed-in one place- At Adventure Pets, we concentrate on making sure your bird is provided with the very best nutrition for their specific requirements.
-Whether you're feeding wild birds in your yard or a parakeet in your shop, our friendly, professional team has your back.
-If you're in the LA area, give us a call at (985) 900-2300 and let us know what you're feeding and we can assist improve your bird's feed for a long, healthy life.
+At Adventure Pets, we concentrate on ensuring your bird is provided with the best nutrition for their specific needs.
+Whether you're feeding wild birds in your backyard, or a parakeet in your home, our friendly, experienced staff has your back.
+If you're in the Mandeville area, give us a call at (985) 951-8251 and we can help optimize your bird's feed for a long, healthy life.